dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 dbt's already got some great material out there regarding refactoring (if you want to start small, you can start with the [refactoring course](https://courses.getdbt.com/courses/refactoring-sql-for-modularity)).
-There's gonna be some nuances (and good solutions can only be made with experience!) - isn't there a quicker way to learn?
+There's gonna be some nuances - is there a quicker way to learn what to look out for?

-Well, we can't promise you anything, but this refactoring course is the perfect start to getting some extra practice in!
+This refactoring course is the perfect start to getting some extra practice in!
 Part of Christine and Lauren's day-to-day is taming those crazy projects, and they've created this workshop to give you some tips and tricks for wrangling that DAG.

 __Prerequisites__: